ka-de/cringe.live/content/docs/yiff_toolkit/dataset_tools/Create Empty Captions for Images.md

 weight: 1
 bookFlatSection: false
 bookToC: false
-title: "Create Empty Captions for Images"
+title: "🐍 Create Empty Captions for Images"
 summary: "This Python script creates an empty text file with the same name as each image file (.jpg, .png, or .jpeg) present in a specified directory.
 The script checks if the directory exists, and then iterates through all the image files in the directory."
 ---